dmauser/azure-routeserver/ars-nhip/README.md

 # Questions:
 # 1) Why does the connectivity with hping3 and curl work after you bring one of the NVA instances down?
-# 2) If you bring the other NVA back online again, what happens?
+# 2) What happens if you bring back online the other NVA?

 # Important ===========> Bring back the NVA and make sure both are up and running before you proceed to task 4.
 ```